 While I certainly won't monitor your attendance in the class, I will gauge class participation and will use it to help decide grades.
-For some, this may contribute up to 5% - 10% of the final grade, or more.
-Keep in mind that, in any case, I cold call in just about every class.
+For some, this may contribute up to

+10% of the final grade, or more.
+Keep in mind that, in any case, I cold call in just about every class or, as we say, facilitate an open and frank exchange of ideas.